yoshi65/zaim/README.md

 ```sh
 % python3 zaim.py -g 2018-04
 ```
-After you choice category or genre, draw graph and output in `./data`.
+After you choice category or genre, draw graph and output in `output`.

 If you want to add household account book.
 ```sh